| aa | a type of lava. |

 | chasm | a deep cleft in the earth. |

-| chasmal chasmic | of or like a chasm. |
+| chasmal | of or like a chasm. |

-| chasmed | having CHASMS. |
+| chasmed | having chasms. |

-| chasmy | of or pertaining to a chasm; abounding in chasms > CHASMIER, CHASMIEST. |
+| chasmy | abounding in chasms. |

-| chersonese | a PENINSULA. |
+| chersonese | a peninsula. |

-| chott shott | a shallow saline lake of northern Africa; the dried bed of such a lake. |
+| chott | (Arabic) a shallow saline lake of northern Africa; the dried bed of such a lake. |

-| cirque | a bowl-shaped depression on a mountain that is carved out by an Alpine glacier. |
+| cirque | (Fr.) a bowl-shaped depression on a mountain that is carved out by an Alpine glacier. |

-| cleeve cleve | a cliff, a hillside. |
+| cleeve | (Dial.) a cliff, a hillside. |

-| cleuch cleugh clough | a ravine. |
+| cleuch | (Scots) a ravine, a gully. |

-| cleve | see CLEEVE. |
+| cleve | (Dial.) a cliff, a hillside. |

 | cliff | a high, steep face of rock. |

-| cliffed | having CLIFFS. |
+| cliffed | having cliffs. |

-| clifflike | like a CLIFF. |
+| clifflike | like a cliff. |

-| cliffy | having cliffs; craggy > CLIFFIER, CLIFFIEST. |
+| cliffy | having cliffs, craggy. |

 | clift | a cliff. |